BlogFrameworkContact Us

 It started with a routine visit.
 A junior doctor at an unnamed hospital in Lagos had copied several patient records onto his personal laptop so he could work on a research project over the weekend.
-He didn't think twice about it.
+He did not think twice about it.
 The hospital Wi-Fi was slow, and the EMR system was sometimes unreliable.
 But on Monday morning, his car was broken into.
 The laptop was stolen, along with hundreds of confidential patient records.

 Within two weeks, a subset of these records appeared on an underground cybercrime forum.
 Exposed details included names, birthdates, NIN information, diagnoses, billing information, and HIV status.
 Some files had not even been password-protected.
 Panic spread fast.
 Patients began calling in to ask if their data had been leaked.
 Others demanded to know why a doctor had personal copies in the first place.
 What followed was chaos: legal action, reputational damage, and a multi-agency investigation involving the National Data Protection Commission (NDPC) under the NDPA and officials from the Federal Ministry of Health.

-Why Breaches Happen and Why They're Devastating
+Why Breaches Happen and Why They Are Devastating

 In this case, there were no sophisticated hackers or malware.
 Just a combination of systemic issues common in many Nigerian hospitals:

-For hospitals, data breaches aren't just IT failures; they erode trust.
+For hospitals, data breaches are not just IT failures; they erode trust.
 When patients fear their personal details may end up online, they may withhold critical information.
 A woman may avoid discussing a mental health crisis.
 A father may refuse to disclose underlying conditions.
 This damages clinical decision-making and threatens the broader health system.

 What Nigerian Hospitals Must Learn and Do